greenwyrt/plover2CAT/user_manual.md

 Tables are likely more difficult to implement and may require an editor widget

-## Header/Footer

-This should use JSON to implement in its own folder.
-ODF has support for both, so does RTF.
-UI controls have to be created, and an option for first page special.

 ## Alternative formats

 HTML: The present HTML format is just the ASCII text in a code block wrappd up with html tags.
 HTML can be much more flexible (ie table of contents, search, images, embedded audio etc), even if the plain text structure has to be kept.

 Latex: suggested

 Epub?

-## Customizable shortcuts

-Shortcuts are hardcoded, but user specifying shortcuts may be possible. (see qkeysequenceedit).
-This is more in case hardcoded key sequences are in conflict with other user shortcuts, not that shortcuts are difficult to use (since the keys are emitted by plover and the outline can be set to anything).

 ## Preview of search and replace